If you’ve ever used polls during your company meeting or team meeting, you surely know of their power.

 After revealing the results, you can also ask your newbies to share a story behind the picture.
 It’s a great way to make the new members of your team feel included in the community from the start.

-#6: Fire up your people’s creativity
+#6: Fire up your team’s creativity

 Use image polls for running a short creative exercise.
 For instance, a game of associations can energize your team and engage them in a creative thinking process.

-Choose a picture that illustrates a familiar thing, a social phenomenon or a problem your team or company faces.
+Choose a picture that illustrates a familiar thing, a social phenomenon, or a problem your team or company faces.
 Display the image to your team and let them submit the first thing that comes to their minds into a word cloud poll.